Khamenei allies trounce Ahmadinejad in Iran election

 Absent from the vote were the two main opposition leaders.
 Mirhossein Mousavi and Mehdi Karoubi, who ran for president in 2009, have been under house arrest for more than a year.

-Iran denies Western suspicions that it is enriching uranium with the ultimate goal of developing nuclear weapons, saying the programme is for peaceful energy only.
+Iran denies Western suspicions that it is enriching uranium with the ultimate goal of developing nuclear weapons, saying the program is for peaceful energy only.

 But arch-adversary Israel has talked of war if diplomacy and sanctions do not bring about a peaceful outcome to the nuclear row.
 Iran will top the agenda when Israel's prime minister meets U.S. President Barack Obama in Washington on Monday.